gitkraken/gitlens-docs/gitlens/GL-Cloud-Patches.md

 ---
 title: GitLens Cloud Patches
 description: Use GitLens Cloud Patches to securely share work-in-progress changes across GitKraken tools for early collaboration.
+product: GitLens
+feature: Cloud Patches
+content_type: how-to
+audience: developer
+plan_required: Pro
+status: GA
+last_verified: 2026-03
 taxonomy:
     category: gitlens

 ---

-<kbd>Last updated: August 2025</kbd>
+<kbd>Last updated: March 2026</kbd>

 ## What Are Cloud Patches?

-A **Cloud Patch** is a Git patch securely stored by GitKraken so it can be easily shared across **GitLens**, **GitKraken Desktop**, and the **GitKraken CLI**.
-The patch is transferred directly from your machine into secure storage.

-Cloud Patches let you collaborate with your team **before creating a pull request**.
-You can share work in progress, gather feedback early, and minimize delays in pull request reviews.
+GitLens Cloud Patches let GitLens users securely share uncommitted or in-progress changes across **GitLens**, **GitKraken Desktop**, and the **GitKraken CLI** before opening a pull request.
+Use this feature when you need early feedback on work in progress and have a GitKraken account with Cloud Patch access.

 ---

-## Set Up Cloud Patches
+## How to Set Up GitLens Cloud Patches

 To enable or disable Cloud Patches per client: